Hemal-22/Assingment-5/README.md

 <b> Acknowledgments </b>

-I want to express my gratitude to my professor and college for giving me this opportunity.
+I want to express my gratitude to my professor Mr. Omar-Al-Trad and the college for giving me this opportunity.